arl/blip/README.md

 ----------------
 Sample buffering is very flexible.
-Once a time frame is ended, the resampled waveforms become output samples that are immediately made available for reading with blip_read_samples().
+Once a time frame is ended, the resampled waveforms become output samples that are immediately made available for reading with buf.ReadSamples().
 They don't have to be read immediately; they can be allowed to accumulate in the buffer, with each time frame appending more samples to the buffer.
 When reading, some or all of the samples in can be read out, with the remaining unread